Improving Music Source Separation with Diffusion and Consistency Refinement: Results and Discussion

+Table~\ref{tab:results_sep} reports SI-SDR\(_\text{I}\) and SDR results on Slakh2100 test set, comparing our U-Net experiment models against the baselines.
+The results show the following:

+\textbf{Deterministic model.} Our Deterministic model outperforms all baselines.
+Against the generative baselines (ISDM and MSDM), this is largely expected — deterministic models generally have an advantage in objective metrics over generative ones.
+The more informative comparison is with Demucs (s=0, no shift trick)~\cite{defossez2019music} retrained on Slakh by~\cite{manilow2022improving}, which shares the same paradigm: a waveform-domain U-Net encoder-decoder with skip connections.
+We attribute our advantage to three architectural differences: our model uses multi-head self-attention at the bottleneck rather than a bidirectional LSTM, one-hot label conditioning to extract one stem at a time rather than all 4 simultaneously, and a substantially larger model size ($\approx$10$\times$, 405M vs.\ 40M as reported by~\cite{mariani2024multisource}).

+\textbf{Diffusion model.} Adding the Diffusion model further improves separation quality, seen in both SI-SDR\(_\text{I}\) (+1.7 dB) and SDR (+0.45 dB).
+We found \(T \times R = 2 \times 2\), \(\sigma_{\text{max}} = 0.01\), and \(S_{\text{churn}} = 20.0\) to perform best for our Diffusion model.
+To verify the gain is not merely due to stacking a second model and increasing of parameter count, we train a second Deterministic model on top of the frozen first (Det.$\times$2) — same two-model architecture as Det.+Diff., but without noise injection or iterative refinement.
+As seen in table, U-Net Det.$\times$2 outperforms the single U-Net Det.\ but remains below the Diffusion model, confirming the gains stem from the generative component.

+Contextualising against other hybrid deterministic–generative methods: Demucs+Gibbs~\cite{manilow2022improving} achieves a +1.6 dB SI-SDR\(_\text{I}\) improvement over Demucs, slightly below our Diffusion step of +1.7 dB.
+To further compare with MSG~\cite{SchafferCMMSP22}, we integrate it into our pipeline and train it ourselves on top of our U-Net Det.\ model, as it was not trained or evaluated on Slakh2100.
+Despite clear perceptual improvements, we did not observe any gain in either SI-SDR\(_\text{I}\) or SDR — consistent with the authors’ own focus on perceptual rather than objective quality.

-\textbf{\textit{(iii)}} Our CD model not only successfully accelerates performance but also further improves quality of source extraction.
-As observed in the last three rows of the table, CD with 1 step maintains the best performance of the diffusion model.
-Furthermore, CD with 2 steps adds almost 1 dB improvement compared to the diffusion, demonstrating the ``student beating the teacher'' effect, which we attribute to the use of the DSM loss.
-To the best of our knowledge, we are the first to demonstrate a CD model outperforming diffusion without the use of GANs, wich was demostrated for image data in CTM\citep{Kim24CTM}.
-Finally, the last row shows the best-performing CD model with \(T=4\) denoising steps, which provides an additional improvement over the 2-step CD, leading to a dramatic 3 dB improvement compared to deterministic model and 6.5 dB improvement compared to the best baseline model, setting a new benchmark for music source separation on the Slakh2100 dataset.
+\textbf{Consistency model.} Our CD model not only matches the Diffusion model at a single inference step but continues to improve with more steps.
+As observed in the last three rows of the table, CD with \(T=1\) nearly matches the Diffusion model in SI-SDR\(_\text{I}\) while slightly exceeding it in SDR.
+CD with \(T=2\) steps surpasses the Diffusion model by $\sim$0.8 dB in SI-SDR\(_\text{I}\) and $\sim$0.4 dB in SDR, demonstrating the ``student beating the teacher'' effect, which we attribute to the DSM auxiliary loss providing direct supervision from the target signal during distillation.
+Finally, the best-performing CD model with \(T=4\) steps achieves a $\sim$2.9 dB SI-SDR\(_\text{I}\) gain and $\sim$1.05 dB SDR gain over the Deterministic model, and a dramatic $+6.5$ dB SI-SDR\(_\text{I}\) improvement over the strongest baseline, setting a new benchmark for MSS on Slakh2100.